mainwp/mainwp/readme.txt

 == Changelog ==

+= 1.0.8.9 =
+* Added redirect for user to add first site on activation
+* Cleaned up messages to user on initial activation
+* Fixed forms to move to the top and show messages on submit
+* Fixed PHP Strict Error

 = 1.0.8.8 =
 * Fix for backups (database backups deleted incorrectly)
 * Fix to reduce timeouts on sync